accessd/rails-settings-ui/README.md

 Add to Gemfile

     gem 'rails-settings-ui'

-then add

-    gem 'rails-settings-cached'

-or

-    gem 'rails-settings'

-or your fork of rails-settings.

 If you want to use bootstrap interface you need also include bootstrap stylesheets to your app.
 You may use [bootstrap-sass](https://github.com/twbs/bootstrap-sass) gem for that.